Glenn Bujnoch: Professional career

-Bujnoch was selected in the second round of the 1976 NFL draft by the Cincinnati Bengals.
+Bujnoch was selected 38th overall in the second round of the 1976 NFL draft by the Cincinnati Bengals.

 In his rookie year with the Bengals, he played in all 14 games, starting one.
 In 1977, he became a starter, and from 1977 through 1980 (four seasons), he played in 60 games, starting all but four.
 On October 17, 1977, he scored his only NFL touchdown, on a four-yard run at Pittsburgh.

 In 1981, he was limited to six games (starting five), but it was a great year for the Bengals as Bujnoch was a member of the Bengals team that won the AFC Championship and played in Super Bowl XVI.

 Bujnoch played in nine games off the bench in 1982, his seventh and last with the Bengals.

 Bujnoch signed with the Tampa Bay Buccaneers and played with them in 1983 and 1984, playing a total of 14 games, starting five.
 Bujnoch was cut by Tampa Bay before the 1985 season.